IK-Robin/leaflet-js-map/readme.md

    3. After Click on "Add New Marker"  Button Now You can click anyWhere  On The Map To Place A Marker.
    4. To fill Marker Detail you Can see a Popup Window Show on Top Right Corner you Can Enter All Details Of Your Marker Like Popup Text , Lat & Lng .
    5. Now Click on Save Marker button to save The Marker.
-   6. After saving the map Use The Shortcode any where your website like page or post.
+   6. After saving the map Use The Shortcode "[leaflet_map] any where your website like page or post.
 ## CHANGE MARKER POSITION
 You can change the position of a marker using the following method:
-  - Stape 1 jsut drag the marker  from the map to the desired location.
+  - step 1 jsut drag the marker  from the map to the desired location.
   - Step 2 Add the Latitude and Longitude of that place in the input field provided below the map click the update button.